 This is good dog communication, but Lindsay doesn’t trust the daycare staff to recognize when her dog needs a break.

-She’s an overly protective dog mom, and she hates the thought of Remy needing to lash out in order to defend himself!
+She hates the thought of Remy needing to lash out in order to defend himself!

 The last thing Lindsay wants is for Remy to be labeled “aggressive” for standing up for himself.

-TIP: Ask about smaller and shorter “playgroups”
+TIP: Ask the dog daycare about smaller and shorter “playgroups”

 Some dog daycare facilities are good about catering to your dog’s specific needs.